gobolinux/Documentation/Running-under-GNOME-Boxes.md

 GNOME Boxes is a new virtual machine manager and remote desktop manager powered by QEMU, KVM, and libvirt virtualisation technologies.
 Running Gobolinux under GNOME Boxes is quite easy, even more so than under Virtualbox.

+## Setup Instructions
 1. Create a new Virtual Machine by clicking "New" in the top left corner.
 2. Click "Select a file".
 3. Select the Gobolinux LiveCD ISO file.